Ethical Review Procedure for Use of Animals in Research

 All undergraduate/taught postgraduate students should complete the online form, in conjunction with their supervisor.
 This will then be reviewed by the Home Office Compliance Team.
 Ensure you leave sufficient time for your ethics application ahead of your data collection schedule as you cannot collect ANY data until your project has full approval.

-Once you begin the ethics form you will not be able to save and return to it so here are list of things you must know BEFORE you start the form:
+Here are list of things you must know BEFORE you start the form:

 • Will your project involve importing animal materials to the UK?